-The beginnings of this series are hazy, although it's possible to make some educated guesses.
 The index to volume 167 (January to June, 1955) of Publishers Weekly lists an announcement of a higher-priced line known as Gateway Editions on pages 2776 and 2880; unfortunately, the issues from June 1955, in which those pages would've appeared, are not available in the Publishers Weekly Archive.
 A later reference suggests the announcement came in the June 18, 1955, issue.
 A note in the Feb.
 18, 1956, issue of PW, at 1031, suggests that Regnery will devote more promotion to the new Gateway Editions line, "introduced last fall" with 12 titles.
 The note indicates 16 more titles would follow, presumably in 1956.

 From preliminary research, it seems as though the series starts at 6001 and proceeds higher, title-by-title, through the 6090s (1965).
 Sometime in the late 1960s/early 1970s, the numbers for Gateway Editions stop being entirely sequential, although many do follow in order through the 6100s; that said, I found that 6098-6100 are out of chronological sequence (published in 1973, 1972, and 1973, respectively).
 I've also come across books published in this time frame, 1966-1973, that are not in the 6000-6100s range but are still Gateway Editions.